antoniogarro/Claudia/README.md

-Claudia is an open source UCI chess engine written in C. I wrote it from scratch around 2014 in order to learn a bit about chess programming.
+Claudia is an open source UCI chess engine written in C.

 It is one (and the weakest) of the eight chess engines that were originally included with [DGT Pi](http://www.digitalgametechnology.com/index.php/products/chess-computers/pi?mavikthumbnails_display_ratio=1.5)